 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Bank of Israel’s Composite State of the Economy Index slid 0.16% in month-on-month seasonally-adjusted terms in January, which was a deterioration from December's 0.43% increase.
+The Bank of Israel’s Composite State of the Economy Index fell 0.03% in month-on-month seasonally-adjusted terms in May, which contrasted April's 0.15% increase.

 The Bank Hapoalim/IPLMA Manufacturing Purchasing Managers’ Index (PMI) rose to 52.6 in May from April's 51.2.

 Consumer prices rose 0.57% in May over the previous month, a smaller increase than the 0.77% increase logged in April.